jorgemanrubia/qc/README.md

 This option only works on MacOS. quantconnect.com currently doesn't offer an URL endpoint to open backtest results.
 In MacOS, it will use an Automator workflow that will open the project and show its latest results by simulating a click on the corresponding option.
 See [this discussion](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/lean-engine/7AiEl3RVv38/PGnFQzBXAQAJ).

-## Todo

-- Open your backtests after they have finished

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.